 Probably one of the biggest changes that we made is to redesign the deployment section to utilize the Windows 10 Deployment Rings.
 This approach is the Microsoft recommended way to run upgrades, but we have found some customers have struggled to translate the concept into actual action items.
 The project plan includes now concrete tasks on how you actually define your deployment rings and utilizes the concept throughout the deployment phase.

-Because of the nature of the upgrade, we don't really consider a wipe-and-load an option anymore for Windows 10 Servicing, but your deployment probably will see a mix of in-place upgrade and replacements.
+Because of the nature of the upgrade, we don't consider wipe-and-load a viable option anymore for Windows 10 Servicing, but your deployment will probably see a mix of in-place upgrades and replacements.
 This is reflected in the project plan by splitting the deployment into broad rings.
-Each ring will have a number of devices that will give us a percentage of application coverage.
+Each ring will have several devices that will give us a percentage of application coverage.
 Once completed, we will move on to the next ring.
-All of this is, of course, capacity constrained.
+All of this is, of course, capacity-constrained.

 5) Continuous Application Packaging & Testing